 What Third Stage thinking offers is a world, and worldview, based on science, technology, commerce, public education, and responsible governance.
 This was not precisely what Comte had in mind.
-In terms of political economy, he, like his mentor Henri de Saint-Simon, was basically a socialist (of the Utopian variety Marx ridiculed).
-Neither he nor anyone else properly estimated the resilience capitalism would have, including its capacity to embrace socialistic elements in order to achieve an adaptive balance between what its elites wanted and what its masses would accept (as, more and more, society judged itself as moral to the extent it protected the interests of its weakest members and prevented people from falling through the economy’s cracks).
+In terms of political economy, he, like his mentor Henri de Saint-Simon, was basically a socialist (of the utopian variety Marx ridiculed).
+Neither he nor anyone else properly estimated the resilience capitalism would have, including its capacity to embrace socialistic elements in order to achieve an adaptive balance between what its elites wanted and what its masses would accept.
+More and more, society judged itself moral to the extent it protected the interests of its weakest members and prevented people from falling through the economy’s cracks.

 The question before us: does Third Stage civilization offer prospects for indefinite betterment of the human condition, moral as well as material?
 Its defenders have said, and still say, that its era of dominance has seen more improvements than in all previous centuries put together.